 - COVID-19 vaccination record required

-Term of Service: This is a full-time national and community service position requiring a minimum of 1,700 hours during the term (approximately 40 hours/week).
-The position begins November 1, 2022 and ends October 15, 2023.
+Term of Service: This is a three quarter-time national and community service position requiring a minimum of 1,200 hours during the term (approximately 35-40 hours/week).
+The position begins February 16, 2023 or sooner and ends October 31, 2023.
 Flexible hours are required, including occasional evening and weekend commitments.
 Member may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable approved training and professional development.
 Colorado Parks and Wildlife also provides a variety of training opportunities, including Certified Interpretive Guide certificate program (national accreditation through National Association for Interpretation), annual interpretive/environmental education and volunteer program trainings, National Archery in the Schools certification, fishing clinic skills, and more.
 Members will be supervised and supported by Michelle Seubert, Barr Lake Park Manager, as well as by Erin Dreps, eeCorps Program Coordinator.
 Mary McCormac, Statewide Interpretation and Wildlife Viewing Coordinator for CPW, will also assist and be a resource for the park and eeCorps member.
 The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.